aram-ap/PyGameSandSimulator/README.md

-Learning is best done with fun projects.
+Fun projects teach the best